entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Quasipetalichthys haikouensis* should be revised from - to ?, because of no preserved vomeral area.

 274. Posterior process of vomers: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 375; Castiello (2018), Character 364; Zhu Y. *et al*.
 (2022), Character 278.